mongator/documentation/mandango/introduction.rst

 ### From your computer

-Mandango requires PHP 5.3.0 or greater, and of course MongoDB and the PHP driver for MongoDB (1.0.11 or greater).
+Mongator requires PHP 5.3.0 or greater, and of course MongoDB and the PHP driver for MongoDB (1.0.11 or greater).

 ### From you

-Mandango uses [object oriented PHP] and [Mongo], so if you want to start using it you should know both things minimally at least.
+Mongator uses [object oriented PHP] and [Mongo], so if you want to start using it you should know both things minimally at least.

 Instalation
 -----------

-You can install Mandango downloading it directly, by git, svn.
+You can install Mongator downloading it directly, by git, svn.

-More information in the [Mandango installation page].
+More information in the [Mongator installation page].

 [NOSQL]: http://en.wikipedia.org/wiki/NoSQL